ToC2ME/ToC2ME/Rodriguez-Pradilla/LinEpiLoc_ToC2ME_Demo/README.md

 <p> Once executed, the script exports a text file with the epicentre locations and
-focal time for all the seismic events that had manual picks for P- and/or S-wave arrivals, and two figures of the implementation of the linearozed epicentre location method on one event, and a map plot with the obtained epicentres and Mean coefficient of determination (Mean R2) of the located events. </p>
+focal time for all the seismic events that had manual picks for P- and/or S-wave arrivals, and two figures of the implementation of the linearized epicentre location method on one event, and a map plot with the obtained epicentres and Mean coefficient of determination (Mean R2) of the located events. </p>